Aloe squarrosa aka Shark Tooth Aloe

 Common names

-How to care for Shark Tooth Aloe
+How difficult is it to take care of Shark Tooth Aloe

 Caring for Shark Tooth Aloe is a breeze, as it is highly adaptable and forgiving to minor neglect.